Heartworms (musician)

 Jojo Orme, known professionally as Heartworms, is an English musician.

 Early life

 Josephine Orme was born in central London, England in 1998 or 1999.
 She has Afghan and Pakistani heritage on her father's side, and Danish and Chinese on her mother's.
-Orme was raised in Cheltenham, She grew up with the music her mother listened to which were artists like Hot Chocolate, Fleetwood Mac, Michael Jackson, and Prince.
+Orme was raised in Cheltenham, She grew up with the music her mother listened to, including artists such as Hot Chocolate, Fleetwood Mac, Michael Jackson, and Prince.
 She left home at 14 to enter foster care.
 Orme studied Production and Performance at South Gloucestershire and Stroud College wanting to become a producer as "there's not many in the industry".

+Orme has been diagnosed with autism and ADHD.

 Career

 Orme took the name 'Heartworms' from the Shins 2017 album of the same name.
 She met producer Dan Carey over Instagram, and he asked her to send him some demos.
 Much of her early career was spent performing at the Windmill venue in Brixton, alongside Black Country, New Road, Goat Girl, the Last Dinner Party and PVA.
 In 2022, she signed to Carey's Speedy Wunderground label, and released the single "Consistent Dedication".
 Her debut EP A Comforting Notion was released in 2023, alongside a limited edition Airfix Spitfire model.
 She went on to earn support slots with the Kills and St Vincent.

 In February 2025, Orme's debut album Glutton for Punishment was released to critical acclaim, including a five-star review from NME.